 Do not expect YOUR divorce to be over in 91 days.
 The average appears to be about one year according to statistics in King County and Snohomish County.
 If one year is average, some cases last longer.
 Litigation takes patience.

 As far as our firm knows, there are only two ways to get divorced quickly.
 The first is by default.
-This is when the responding party does not participate in or contest the divorce.
+This is when the responding party does not take the necessary steps to participate in the divorce despite being served.

-For those who end up in court, the process begins by one party filing a divorce petition.
-The petition is the document that says the petitioner wants a divorce and relates his or her proposed terms.
-Most petitions are basic documents that simply put the other side on notice of the case.
+The process begins by one party filing a divorce petition.
+The petition is the document that says the petitioner wants a divorce.
+Most petitions are basic documents putting the other side on notice of the case.
 The petition is filed with the court along with supporting documents and served upon the other spouse, called the respondent.

 The respondent usually has 20 days to respond to the petition by submitting a Response to Petition for Divorce.
-Failing to respond on time can lead to a default.
+The response to the petition is a simple check-the-box document that only takes a brief sitting to complete.
+Failing to submit the response on time can lead to a default.
 Default, in turn, means the respondent cannot participate in the case.

 Shortly after the time of petition, local rules might require parents to take a class, such as 4 Kids’ Sake.
-Speak with a facilitator about whether you need to take a class and which one.
+A local rule is one that applies to the county of your case.
+Speak with a family law facilitator in the county about whether you need to take a class and which one.
+Facilitators are available in the courthouse and charge $10 per session.
 Sign up as soon as the case begins but not before.
 You might not receive credit for taking the class if you do it too soon.

 Make a copy of the certificate of attendance, and file it with the court clerk’s office for the county of your divorce.
 Make sure to file this within roughly two months of the petition.
 Otherwise the court might hold it against you at hearings or trial.